An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: A Special Structure

 This map is well-defined and its image lies in $\hat{P}_i$ by virtue of the structure considered.
 Let $\psi_i= \psi_{2,i} \circ \psi_{1,i}$.
 Note that $\psi_i$ is surjective since $\psi_{2,i}$ is surjective and $\psi_{2,i}^{-1}(\hat{P}_i) = \psi_{1}(P)$ by definition.
 Moreover, $\psi_i(P|_{\mathbf{u_o},\mathbf{y_o}}) \subseteq \hat{P}_i|_{\mathbf{u_o},\mathbf{y_o}}$ since

 which concludes our proof. \qedsymbol \end{proof}

-It follows from Lemma \ref{Lemma:ConditionA} that by restricting ourselves to approximations $\{ \hat{M}_i \}$ with the structure shown in Figure \ref{Fig:Structure}, where $M_i$ (for each $i\in \mathbb{Z}_+$) is an arbitrary finite state machine with {\it fixed} initial condition, property (a) of Definition \ref{Def:DFMApproximation} is guaranteed by construction, and we only need worry about constructing $\{ M_i \}$ to satisfy properties $(b)$ and $(c)$.
+It follows from Lemma \ref{Lemma:ConditionA} that by restricting ourselves to approximations $\{ \hat{M}_i \}_{i=1}^{\infty}$ with the structure shown in Figure \ref{Fig:Structure}, where $M_i$ (for each $i\in \mathbb{Z}_+$) is a $\mathcal{Y}/\mathcal{Y}$ strictly proper DFM with {\it fixed} initial condition, but otherwise arbitrary structure, property a) of Definition \ref{Def:DFMApproximation} is guaranteed by construction, and we only need worry about constructing $\{ M_i \}_{i=1}^{\infty}$ to satisfy properties $(b)$ and $(c)$.